 Fashion at Ryerson fosters a safe space for students.
 We encourage students to meet new people, network, embrace the diversity and inclusion on and off-campus.

-Visit Forms for Students, opens in new window to access important forms and applications.
+Visit Current Students to access important forms and applications.

 Visit Ryerson Undergraduate Student Guide, opens in new window to get information on academic, appeals, enrolment (adding, dropping and swapping classes, course intentions, and more), examinations, financial assistance, graduation and more.
 This is a helpful resource to refer to throughout your academic journey at Ryerson University.